MikePeng06/DataManagementApp/README.md

 # HKUST COMP3111 Software Engineering (Spring 2018)

-This is the modified README for the dev-Zhixuan branch.
+This is the modified README for the dev-Zhixuan branch